 Next step — go shopping

 Yes, the number of choices can be mind-bending — but there are plenty of people out there who are ready to help you find the car stereo of your dreams.
-In fact, we have a dedicated team of advisors who do exactly that.
-If you have questions, call us at 888-955-6000.
+In fact, we have a dedicated team of advisors who do exactly that and they'll be happy to answer your questions.